 The Elms College bachelor's degree completion program in Speech Language Pathology Assistant meets all general requirements of Elms College.
 You enter this program with the required associate's degree, or bachelor's degree, satisfy Elms' core requirements, and complete the prescribed curriculum of your specific degree program.
 Essentially, you earn a degree from a private institution from your current location.

-Bachelor's degree completion classes are held online* taught by Elms faculty.By completing your coursework in a 22-month period, you can save thousands of dollars by completing your degree in this uniquely affordable program.
-Applications are now being accepted for the Speech Language Pathology Assistant (SLPA) program that begins in August 2015.
+Bachelor's degree completion classes are held online* taught by Elms faculty.By completing your coursework in a 20-month period, you can save thousands of dollars by completing your degree in this uniquely affordable program.
+Applications are now being accepted for the Speech Language Pathology Assistant (SLPA) for rolling admissions, fall 2017.
+Start your application today.

 When you finish the degree program, you will be awarded an Elms College bachelor of arts degree.

-The 22-month associate of the arts program requires 60 credits.
+The 20-month associate of the arts program requires 60 credits.
 All Elms College core and program requirements must be met.

 Students can attain the online* 36-credit SLPA certificate in three ways:

-*Low Residency: There are three live interactions during the 22-month program.
+*Low Residency: There are three live interactions during the 20-month program.
 All will take place at the Elms College off-campus location at Greenfield Community College in Greenfield, MA.

 Requirements for SLPA vary by state.
 Prior to enrolling in this program, students must contract the state in which they plan to work to determine its specific SLPA requirements.